SoftwareSorcerer72/SoftwareSorcerer72/README.md

 - 👋 Hi, I’m @SoftwareSorcerer72 but you can call me Mike if you prefer.
 - 👀 I’m interested in software engineering and programming.
-- 🌱 I’m currently learning Python, SQL, HTML, CSS, Bootstrap, and Flask!
+- 🌱 I’m currently learning Python, SQL, JavaScript, HTML, CSS, Bootstrap, and Flask!
 - 💞️ I’m looking to collaborate on any projects; especially those related to Large Language Models and Game Development.
 - 📫 How to reach me email is mikewelborn72@gmail.com